dalemusser/cloudnode/aws_ec2_node/aws_ec2_node_express.md

 * [Tutorial: Setting Up Node.js on an Amazon EC2 Instance](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html) (AWS)
 * [How to Deploy a Node.js Application On AWS EC2 Server](https://ourcodeworld.com/articles/read/977/how-to-deploy-a-node-js-application-on-aws-ec2-server) (ourcodeworld.com)

+Note: primary sources are provided in the documentation.
+You don't need to view the primary sources to follow the processes presented.
+They are included as additional information that can be accessed if needed and to document the sources used.

 ---

 ## Needed Before Launching (Creating) EC2 Instance